openedx/edx-documentation/en_us/shared/developing_course/course_sections.rst

   .. note::
-    If your Open edX system adminstrator has not configured your instance of the Open edX platform to send weekly course highlight messages, learners do not receive messages even if you enable highlights and enter highlights for each section.
+    If your Open edX system adminstrator has not configured your instance of the Open edX platform to send course highlight messages, learners do not receive messages even if you enable highlights and enter highlights for each section.